 States where CPR Training is Mandatory for Teachers

 CPR training is not just becoming compulsory for students but teachers as well.
-The majority of states require teachers to learn CPR and First Aid.
+The majority of states require teachers to learn the basic steps of CPR and the first aid skills.
 They are adding it to the teaching certificate curriculum as part of certification.
-Here is a list of known states where it is mandatory.

 Having CPR trained bystanders in the community can save lives.
 A civilian responder’s proper administration of CPR within the first few minutes of a heart-stopping tragedy can be the difference between life and death.
 If bystander CPR is administered soon after a victim has undergone cardiac arrest, the chance of survival will increase.
 CPR, especially in conjunction with AED training, is the best way to restore the normal heart rhythm after a cardiac arrest.